 If we default and the CCP has not been able to port the CCP Transactions and collateral, we would expect the CCP to terminate (if such CCP Transactions have not already terminated due to automatic early termination) and net our CCP Transactions and apply related assets.
 If porting of CCP Transactions and collateral has been successful, or you have received (or you are deemed to have received) any amounts directly from the CCP, any net payment due from us to you will be reduced by such amount.

 You and we want netting by the CCP to work differently from normal bilateral close-out netting.
 Instead of all positions and assets between us and the CCP - e.g. assets on an Individual Client Account relating to you being netted with our house or another client account at the CCP, you and we want the CCP to calculate separate net amounts for CCP Transactions that are risk-managed together.

-We would expect the CCP to calculate a close-out amount for each group of CCP Transactions that are risk-managed together but there is a risk that this netting across groups of risk-managed CCP Transactions could happen automatically as a result of applicable insolvency law, in particular as protection under Article 102b EGInsO is likely not available.
+We would expect the CCP to calculate a close-out amount for each group of CCP Transactions that are risk-managed together but there is a risk that this netting across groups of risk-managed CCP Transactions could happen automatically as a result of Swiss insolvency law.

 A similar risk occurs between us and you in relation to Client Transactions.
-It is most likely to materialise in a post-default/pre-porting period during which applicable insolvency law may automatically set off Client Transactions and collateral relating to one CCP with Client Transactions and collateral relating to another.
+It is most likely to materialise in a post-default/pre-porting period during which Swiss law may automatically set off Client Transactions and collateral relating to one CCP with Client Transactions and collateral relating to another.
 This risk arises regardless of what you and we may provide for in our clearing documentation.
 Whilst the resulting termination amount should represent our net exposure to each other, it will make porting difficult.